Resilience and civil preparedness – Article 3

-Implementing this commitment is a top priority for Allies.
-Since 2016, the resilience of Allied members has improved, but challenges and shortfalls remain.
-At the same time, Allies are confronted with new challenges, including economic pressures that could undermine the assured access of essential critical infrastructures by national governments and the military in times of crisis.
-NATO updated its baseline requirements in 2020 to reflect the challenges presented by emerging communications technologies, such as 5G, as well as the impact and implications of the COVID-19 pandemic.
+Since 2016, the resilience of NATO members has improved, but challenges and shortfalls remain.
+At the same time, Allies are confronted with new challenges that could undermine the assured access to essential critical infrastructure by national governments and the military in times of crisis.

 Renewed attention to resilience is leading to increased collaboration between civil and military stakeholders.
 Collaborative arrangements between them are proving of mutual benefit, both in peacetime and crisis.
 For example, as the COVID-19 pandemic has shown, military assistance to civil authorities has been of critical support when civilian resources are under severe stress.

 Enhancing resilience and civil preparedness is also part of NATO’s support to partners and a way to project stability in the Alliance’s neighbourhood.
-Examples of practical cooperation include the deployment of teams of civil preparedness experts in support of Ukraine and Iraq, and the establishment of a joint UN-NATO three-year project to assist Jordan in improving its preparedness in the field of chemical, biological, radiological and nuclear (CBRN) weapons.
+Examples of practical cooperation include the deployment of teams of civil preparedness experts in support of Ukraine in 2014, Jordan in 2015 and Iraq in 2019.
+The cooperation with Jordan, which runs from 2019 until 2022, resulted in a joint United Nations-NATO three-year project to assist Jordan in improving its preparedness in the field of chemical, biological, radiological and nuclear (CBRN) weapons.

-NATO also cooperates with the private sector and other international organisations.
-The European Union, in particular, remains a unique and essential partner for the Alliance, particularly through staff-to-staff consultations and practical cooperation in a number of areas.
+Continued engagement with the private sector and other international organisations like the European Union (EU) and the United Nations is also key to strengthening resilience, especially by developing shared situational awareness.
+The EU, in particular, remains a unique and essential partner for the Alliance, particularly through staff-to-staff consultations and practical cooperation in a number of resilience-related areas.